godsentsalvaloza/Portal-Expo-25/source/post/researches/the-effectiveness-of-the-booklet-titled-“money-savior”-to-grade-11-students-at-sti-college-marikina-05-14.md

   financial problems including the lack of parental knowledge about financial education.
-The issue showed the need for an alternative financial material to perhaps see the efficacy of the researchers product recommendation entitled the "Money savior booklet."
-For Grade 11 students.
+The issue showed the need for an alternative financial material to perhaps see the efficacy of the researchers product recommendation entitled the &#34;Money savior booklet.&#34; For Grade 11 students.
 All through the examination, researchers discovered that 80% of the surveys result shows how many students have already read a booklet about financial literacy.
 While 60% or half of the students agreed that they often see these financial materials